Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

 in which~\cite{Scott2016}

 and

-Here $\vec{U}$ denotes dimensionless four-velocity vector.
-In a particle's momentarily comoving reference frame it is a constant timelike unit vector (time basis vector), $U^\alpha = \delta^\alpha{}_0$, where $\delta^\alpha{}_\beta$ is Kronecker delta.
-Hence, in this frame $\vec{U} \cdot \vec{U} = -1$.
-For a slowly moving (non-relativistic) particle, three-dimensional velocity satisfies $|\vec v| \ll c_0$ and the spatial components of the four-velocity vector are $v^j/c_0$, which justifies naming it velocity.
-Even when the background space is not flat, one can always perform a background Lorentz transformation such that $U^\beta = \delta^\beta{}_0$ in the specific frame.
-One can also point the spatial axes in this frame such that $k^\alpha = [\omega/c_0, 0, 0, \omega/c_0]$, so the derived result is completely general.
+Here $\vec{U}$ denotes a dimensionless (normalized with $c_0$) four-velocity vector.
+In a particle's momentarily co-moving reference frame it is a constant timelike unit vector (time basis vector), $U^\alpha = \delta^\alpha{}_0$, where $\delta^\alpha{}_\beta$ is Kronecker delta.
+Therefore, $\vec{U} \cdot \vec{U} = -1$.
+Even if the background spacetime is not flat, one can always perform a background Lorentz transformation such that $U^\beta = \delta^\beta{}_0$ in the specific frame.
+Furthermore, the spatial axes of the frame can be pointed such that $k^\alpha = [\omega/c_0, 0, 0, \omega/c_0]$, so the results derived here are completely general.
+In the special case of a slowly moving (non-relativistic) particle, the three-dimensional velocity satisfies $|\vec v| \ll c_0$ and the spatial components of the four-velocity vector are simply $v^j/c_0$.